wakumaku/go-zulip/README.md

 	* Remove an FCM registration token
 	* Create BigBlueButton video call

-### Developing
+### Developing and Contributing

-Check [/dev](dev) folder and read the SETUP.md file.
+This project provides a complete Docker-based development environment for easy contribution and testing with Go 1.24, automatic file watching, and a full Zulip server for integration testing.

+For development setup, testing guidelines, pull request process, and contribution workflow, see **[CONTRIBUTING.md](CONTRIBUTING.md)**.

 ### Documentation

 For detailed documentation on all available methods and features, please refer to the [GoDoc](https://pkg.go.dev/github.com/wakumaku/go-zulip).

-### Contributing

-Contributions are welcome!
-Please open an issue or submit a pull request on GitHub.